fashion glossary

 anorak

-Anoraks are hooded sports jackets made specifically for use in inclement weather.
+Anoraks are hooded sports jackets explicitly made for use in inclement weather.
 (Examples: windy, snowy, etc.) A parka, windbreaker, or windcheater are other names for an anorak.

 Aviator Jacket